Falco90/p2p-agent/README.md

 ## Program Flow

 ### Startup
 When the program is launched the `AgentStartupService` is called with the `AgentProperties`, `AxlProperties`, `EnsService` and `WalletService` injected.
-It uses those service to setup the agent with its role, peerId, walletAddress and ENS subdomain name.
+It uses those services to setup the agent with its role, peerId, walletAddress and ENS subdomain name.

 ### During simulation
 1. After startup the `SimulationEngine` is started which creates a virtual thread in the background that calls the `AgentDecisionEnginge` every 30 second with the latest `AgentState`.